daniel-vera-g/project-guidelines/docs/git/branching-model/branching-model.md

 > GitHub issues are the core of just about every action

-* The git-flow branching model is being used.
+* NOTE: The git-flow branching model is being used.
 For simpler use, install [git-flow tool](https://github.com/petervanderdoes/gitflow-avh)

 ## Types of branches